 Delegate Aird’s service is guided by her allegiance to the citizens she represents and her devotion to improving their quality of life.
 In her first two legislative terms, she has placed a significant emphasis on improving education—K-12 and higher education—workforce development, and economic and social justice.

-Delegate Aird’s professional and civic life reflect her conviction that the struggle for equality begins with political freedom and education.
-Working side by side with the president and as a member of the executive leadership team at Richard Bland College of William and Mary, she guides policy development that helps today’s students become tomorrow’s leaders.
+Delegate Aird’s professional life reflects her conviction that the struggle for equality begins with political freedom and education.
+Working side by side with the president as chief of staff, and as a member of the executive leadership team at Richard Bland College of William and Mary, she guides policy development that helps today’s students become tomorrow’s leaders.

 A tireless and trusted community leader, Delegate Aird is actively engaged in numerous civic boards and organizations.
 Through her hard work and clarity of vision, she has risen to a leadership position in each organization that she serves.
-Currently she chairs the 4th Congressional District Committee for the Democratic Party of Virginia.
-In addition, she is Chair of the Petersburg Democratic Committee; a member of the Board of Directors for Southside Regional Medical Center, the Petersburg Alumnae Chapter of Delta Sigma Theta Sorority’s Political Awareness and Involvement Committee; and a former member of the Petersburg Planning Commission and the Governor’s Council on Women.
+Currently, she chairs the Fourth Congressional District Committee for the Democratic Party of Virginia.
+In addition, she is Chair of the Petersburg Democratic Committee; a member of the Board of Directors for Southside Regional Medical Center, the Petersburg Alumnae Chapter of Delta Sigma Theta Sorority, Inc., and a former member of the Petersburg Planning Commission and the Governor’s Council on Women.

 Delegate Aird has been recognized with numerous awards and honors; including the University of Virginia’s Emerging Leader Award, the Free Enterprise Award from the Virginia Chamber of Commerce in 2018 and 2019 and the Virginia Education Association’s 2017 Solid as a Rock Award.
 She has been named to the Virginia Leadership Institute’s Top Ten Leaders under Forty; is the recipient of Virginia State University’s Presidential Medallion; and the Young Trojan Distinguished Alumni Award for two consecutive years.